KnowageLabs/Knowage-Documentation/functionalities-guide/basic-data-access/index.rst

 Basic Data Access
 ===================

+A dataset is a way to read data from different sources and represents the portion of data used by various documents.
+Inside Knowage it plays a crucial role to develop analytical documents such as the interactive dashboards, reports and map documents.
+In particular, it is the main way to let the unskilled user make his/her own analysis.
+In fact he/she can create his/her own dataset uploading an XLS or a CSV file or use a dataset already defined.
+Knowage offers also the chance to download open data from WEB thanks to CKAN integration.
+Moreover it is possible to can create more complete dataset from different sources through the dataset federation functionality.

-This chapter describes advanced features, i.e. available only in KnowageBD and KnowageSI products, to access data as end user.
+We highlight that this chapter describes basic but also advanced features which are available only in KnowageBD and KnowageSI products.

 .. important::
          **Enterprise Edition**

-         If you purchased Knowage EE, the following features are available only in KnowageBD and KnowageSI products
+         If you purchased Knowage EE, the features marked with an asterics are available only in KnowageBD and KnowageSI products

-A dataset is a way to read data from different sources and represents the portion of data used by various documents.
-Suppose you want to create a bar chart showing the sales trend for the current year; in this case you need to pass to the document the total sales amount for each month of the current year.
-You can create your own dataset uploading an XLS or a CSV file or use a dataset already defined.
-Knowage offers you also the chance to download open data from WEB thanks to CKAN integration.
-Moreover you can create your own and more complete dataset from different sources through the dataset federation.
-In the following we will describe all these functionalities.

 Let us suppose to enter, with end user credentials, the data management area clicking on the **Workspace** icon from BI functionalities menu as shown in figure below and the **Data** section of the window.